min2ha/ukwa-site/content/target/70569/index.en.md

   "start_date": "2018-08-31T09:00:00Z"
 }

-# Biggar & District University of the Third Age (U3A)

 Site of the Biggar, Lanarkshire, branch of a national charity for lifelong learning into the 'third age', namely, after retirement.